 Via Google Duo, you can now call between your Google Home speakers, although it needs some configuration to get working; Ech speakers can do this out-of-the-box.
 You can also use Broadcast, which lets you send a voice message to all Google Home devices that you own.
 This is a good way to get attention – shouting out to the kids to come down for dinner, for example – but full-on voice calls would be nice.

 Google Assistant – Smart home

 There are also some strange differences between Alexa Skills and Google Actions.
-For example, Alexa can switch the Nest Thermostat to Eco mode, but the Google Assistant can’t.
+For example, Alexa could switch the Nest Thermostat to Eco mode, but the Google Assistant couldn’t, until recently.
 However, it can turn the Thermostat back to heat mode.

 Strangely, Google doesn’t pull in as many smart device features as Alexa.
 For example, while Alexa can control Hue lights by the rooms that you’ve defined in the Philips app, Google Home can’t do the same thing and makes you organise everything manually.
 If you change where your lights are located, it means you have to change the settings in two places.